-Coaching baseball, when working on specific plays in the infield, you can keep more people involved if you work on different plays at the same time.
-Here is one example from the iBook, Practice Baseball to Win, that will help get more done in less time.
+For more efficient baseball practice, covering specific plays in the infield, you can keep more people involved if you work on different plays at the same time.
+Here is an example from the iBook, Practice Baseball to Win, that will help get more done in less time.